 Instances in which a formal complaint is dismissed will result in an outcome notification.
 The outcome notification will provide the rationale for dismissal.
-The dismissal decision can be appealed per the bases and guidelines outlined in the Appeals section.
+The dismissal decision can be appealed per the bases and guidelines outlined in the Appeals section (outlined later in this report).